statnews/brunch-stat-dataviz/README.md

 * `brunch watch -s`

 Brunch will build your app in "watch" mode and startup a local web server.
 Open http://localhost:3333/ in your web browser to view your application running.

-The Brunch web server supports "live reload" functionality, such that when you make any edits to your `app/` files, the web browser can automatically load those changes without a full page refresh.
-A browser plug-in is required to use this (see the [CSS Live Reloader](https://addons.mozilla.org/en-US/firefox/addon/css-live-reloader) add-on for Firefox, for example).
-This is completely optional, though highly recommended since it can spped up your workflow.
-Otherwise, you can just manually refresh the browser page whenever you make code changes.

-When Brunch runs a build it processes all files under `app/` and copies them to the `public/` directory.
-The `public/` directory is where all Brunch build output goes, and this is also where the Brunch web server serves its files from as well.
-You'll never want to edit files directly in `public/`, since they will be overwritten source files in `app/` anytime a new build is performed.
+Whenever a file is changed, Brunch will automatically run a build.

 To do a one-time Brunch build without starting up the web server, run: